parthenocissus/krcdnc/content/pages/writing.md

     <li><span class='year interface-subheading-style'>2019</span><span class='page-list-item-style'><span class='italic-style'>Intelligent Software Agents with Applications in Focus</span> (Book Chapter), Janković-Romano, M., Stanković, M., Krčadinac, U., Encyclopedia of Artificial Intelligence 2009: 950-955, IGI Global.
 DOI: 10.4018/978-1-60566-060-8.ch082</span>
     </li>
     </ul>"
+    - title: Notebook
+      id: "notebook"
+      notebook: true
+      text: "<p>I also write notes for my <a href='/rad/sveska/'>Digital Notebook</a>.</p>
+      <p>Notebook is a body of texts, sketches and ideas not yet turned into <a href='/work/projects/'>projects</a> nor <a href='/work/writing/'>publications</a>.
+More than a journal or a blog, it is a collection of curiosities, a database of textual, visual, and interactive miscellanea.</p>
+      <p>The first essay in the Notebook is a <a href='/work/notebook/this/'>story of how this website came to be</a>.</p>"
 timeline:
     - year: 2008
       d: 1